gjacopo/bodylanguage/d3force/README.md

 **Usage**

+All html/javascript/css resources used by the original _"Four ways to slice..."_ publication have been embedded in the webpage _peps01_slice.html_.
+The code has been modified accordingly for the specific visualisation.

-To see the actual interactive visualisation, you need to download the webpage and display it locally in your browser.
+To actually see the interactive visualisation, you need to download the webpage and display it locally in your browser.
 You can get a preview of this page using `rawgit`: check this [address](https://cdn.rawgit.com/gjacopo/bodylanguage/b245c372/d3force/peps01_slice.html), though the visualisation is much slower and some of its features are disabled.

 We provide hereby two `Python` modules that will enable you to prepare the selected social indicators data for the visualisation:
-* `data.py` contains the classes/methods that will help you download the data from ESTAT website;
+* [`data.py`](data.py) contains the classes/methods that will help you download the data from ESTAT website;
-* `display.py` contains the classes/methods that will enable you to format the data to be inserted in the webpage.
+* [`display.py`](display.py) contains the classes/methods that will enable you to format the data to be inserted in the webpage.

 Note in particular that `display.py` implements some circle packing algorithms for optimally filling a circle with other circles: this is used to position the circle centers in the initial overall display.